-Two bursaries of \$750 each are available to full-time incoming or returning students enrolled in the Bachelor of Arts degree program in English or Philosophy, or Bachelor of Commerce degree program.
+Two bursaries of \$1,000 each are available to full-time students enrolled in the Bachelor of Arts degree program in English or Philosophy, or Bachelor of Commerce degree program.
 To be eligible students must apply, demonstrate financial need and provide a statement of Christian commitment.
 These bursaries are funded through an endowment administered by The King's University College Foundation.